-Catchy ads for some creams and pills often claim they can make breasts bigger or smaller.
+Catchy ads for creams and pills often claim they can make breasts bigger or smaller.
 However, this is far from the truth and might even be unsafe for your health.
-Unapproved pills and creams may contain chemicals that are not safe on the skin and your health in general, so using them is highly discouraged.
+Unapproved pills and creams may contain chemicals that are not safe for your skin or your health in general, so using them is highly discouraged.

 No form of massage can affect the size of breasts.
 If you overdo it, it might even hurt or irritate your skin and nipples.

 Breasts are mainly made up of fatty tissue rather than muscle, so exercise won’t affect breast development.
-However, a toned body may give you more confidence, so feel free to exercise anyway!
+However, exercise can improve your health.

 Losing or putting on weight may affect breast size, but it doesn’t always do so.

-Girls put on weight naturally in their teenage years.
+It’s natural to put on weight in your teenage years.
 It’s essential to have a certain percentage of body fat, so this shouldn't cause any concerns.
 Just like other parts of your body, breasts contain fatty tissue.
-That's why gaining weight may increase the size of the breasts, and losing weight might make your boobs a bit smaller.
+That's why gaining weight may increase the size of the breasts, and losing weight might make them a bit smaller.

-Sleeping on your front won’t affect how teenage breast development or make them smaller.
-However, if your breasts are feeling sore you might find it more comfortable to sleep on your back or side.
+Sleeping on your stomach won’t affect teenage breast development or make them smaller.
+However, if your breasts are feeling sore, you might find it more comfortable to sleep on your back or side.

 Sleeping in a bra

-Sleeping in a bra has its own pros and cons, but it's definitely not known to improve breast size or shape.
-Some girls may feel more comfortable sleeping in a bra rather than without, but it is usually recommended to wear a light bra without an underwire when you go to sleep. because this way your breasts are not compressed and blood circulation is good.
+Sleeping in a bra has its own pros and cons, but it's definitely not known to change breast size or shape.
+Some people may feel more comfortable sleeping in a bra: if so, it’s usually recommended to wear a light bra without an underwire while you sleep so that your breasts are not compressed and blood circulation is good.

-Resorting to surgery to improve size or shape of the breasts is not an option for underage girls.
-According to the FDA, breast augmentation surgery is not recommended before 18 years old, and breast implants have a minimum appropriate age of 22.
+Resorting to surgery to change the size or shape of the breasts is not an option under a certain age.
+According to the FDA, breast augmentation surgery is not recommended before the age of 18, and breast implants have a minimum appropriate age of 22.

-Most girls will experience tenderness or pain on their growing breasts, particularly in the nipple area.
-Don’t worry, these growing pains are perfectly normal in teen breast development and can be managed with the right bra.
-It is important that you ask your mom or an older woman to help you choose the correct size and style of bra for the best comfort, especially if you are experiencing soreness on your breasts.
+It’s normal to experience tenderness or pain in growing breasts, particularly in the nipple area.
+These growing pains are part of teen breast development and can be managed with the right bra.
+It is important that you ask someone with experience to help you choose the correct size and style of bra, especially if you are experiencing soreness.

 Lumps in developing breasts are normal.
-If you feel a hard lump underneath your breasts that causes you concern, go to your doctor or a school nurse.
-Most likely, there is nothing wrong, but it is also good to check for any benign lumps.
+If you feel a hard lump underneath your breasts that causes you concern, or if your breasts become hot to the touch or red, your body temperature rises, or you feel sick and unwell, go to a health care provider or a school nurse.
+Everything is probably fine, but it’s also good to check out any painful lumps.

-If you notice your breast buds poking through your shirt, it may be time to get your first training bra.
-A training bra can ease the pain associated with breast development while making you feel super comfortable.
-Training bras are typically made out of soft cotton without cups, which are very easy to wear.
+If you notice your breast buds poking through your shirt, you may want to get your first bra, often called a “training bra.”
+A training bra can ease the pain associated with breast development and help you feel comfortable.
+Training bras are typically made out of soft cotton without cups and are very easy to wear.

-As the growth of your breasts continues, you can choose more appropriate bras that would fit you while still being comfortable.
-Remember not to get bras that are too small as these could constrict your chest and prevent proper growth of breasts.
-On the other hand, bras that are too big may be awkward to wear and can be more noticeable through clothes.
+As breast growth continues, you can choose more appropriate bras that would fit you while still being comfortable.
+Make sure they fit properly: a bra that’s too small would constrict your chest and prevent proper breast development.
+On the other hand, bras that are too big may be awkward and uncomfortable to wear.

-Your breasts getting bigger may be exciting and embarrassing at the same time.
-Nevertheless, it is important to remember that this process is perfectly normal and every girl goes through it at some point in their life.
-All the dramatic changes in your body may make you feel self-conscious and uncomfortable about your appearance, but learning how to handle these pubescent changes is the best way to go.
+Breast development can be exciting and confusing at the same time.
+Nevertheless, it is important to remember that this process is a perfectly normal part of growing up.
+It’s normal to feel confused by the changes in your body, but learning how to handle these changes can help.

-If you are feeling self-conscious due to teasing at school or you’re not that comfortable with the size of your breasts, go to a trusted adult that you can speak these sensitive matters with.
-Your mom, your aunt, a big sister-- talk to them about your problems, how you feel, and how they can help you be more comfortable with the process.
-Remember, it is best to let out your emotions rather than keeping them bottled up.
+If you are feeling self-conscious or you’re not that comfortable with the size of your breasts, find a trusted adult you feel comfortable talking to about it.
+Your mom, your aunt, a big sister — talk to them about your problems, how you feel, and how they can help you be more comfortable with the process.
+Remember, it’s best to talk about your feelings rather than keeping them bottled up.

-Puberty is a huge change that affects us physically, emotionally, and mentally.
-With the onset of puberty, girls experience drastic changes in their bodies due to hormonal changes.
-Some of the most notable are: wider hips, narrower waist, body hair, increased sweating, acne, height, and weight increase, and most noticeably — breast development.
+Puberty is a huge change that has physical, emotional, and mental effects.
+Once puberty starts, hormones can cause drastic changes in the body.
+Some of the most notable are: wider hips, narrower waist, body hair, increased sweating, acne, increased height and weight, and breast development.